Facebook Pixel The Problem With Taking a Break From Photography: Advice From a Pro

 That time can also give you the opportunity to let some information sink in.
 If there’s a concept or a technique that you just can’t wrap your head around, stepping away from actively pursuing it gives your brain the opportunity to work on the problem in the background.

-While the positive consequences of taking a break can be obvious, some of the potential negative consequences are less so.
+While the benefits of taking a break are clear, some of the potential negative consequences are less obvious.
+Here are points to keep in mind as you make your decision:

 As you develop as a photographer, so does your list of processes and systems that help you achieve what you do.
 A post-processing workflow is just one example of something that may be disrupted by taking an extended break from photography.